Performance Art: 8 Famous and Influential Women

 The Legacy of Women In Performance Art

-As this enumeration of seven famous female performance artists once again makes clear: performance and feminism were closely related for many female artists in the 1960s and 70s.
+As this enumeration of seven famous female performance artists makes clear, performance and feminism were closely related for many female artists in the 1960s and 70s.
 Powerful female figures such as these aided the evolution of feminism throughout the 20th and 21st centuries.
 However, their existence as women was by no means the only theme that was important for the works of these artists.
-All in all, all seven women can still be considered highly influential in the field of performance art – now and then.
+All in all, all eight women can still be considered highly influential in the field of performance art, both then and now.

 Author Image